On sampling diluted Spin-Glasses with unbounded interactions: Introduction

-To establish rapid mixing for Glauber dynamics on $\G(n,d/n)$, not necessarily for spin-glasses but also for general Gibbs distributions, the main challenge is to deal with the ``effect of high-degree vertices".
+To establish rapid mixing for Glauber dynamics on $\G(n,d/n)$, not necessarily for spin-glasses but also for general Gibbs distributions, the main challenge is to deal with the {\em effect of high-degree vertices}.
 That is, to show that the relatively rare, high-degree vertices we encounter in the typical instances of $\G(n,d/n)$ have a negligible effect.
 Hence, it is only the vertices of degree $\approx d$ that are important in the analysis.
-In turn, this allows us to obtain rapid mixing bounds in terms of $d$.

-The standard strategy to circumvent the effect of high-degree vertices in most approaches so far is to introduce a partition on the set of vertices of the underlying graph into two parts: the ``good" and the ``bad" part.
-The ``bad" part contains the high-degree vertices and their nearby small-degree neighbours.
+The natural strategy to circumvent the effect of high-degree vertices is to introduce a partition on the set of vertices of the underlying graph into two parts: the ``good" and the ``bad" part.
+The bad part contains the high-degree vertices and their nearby small-degree neighbours.
 The components induced by the vertices in the bad part are typically small and simply structured, i.e., each component is a tree or a unicyclic graph.
-In each such component, the high-degree vertices are hidden deep inside, such that there is a large ``buffer" of low-degree vertices that separates them from the good part of the graph.
-Usually, this buffer of low-degree vertices diminishes the effect of the high-degree ones.
+In each such component, the high-degree vertices are hidden deep inside, while there is a ``buffer" of low-degree vertices that separates them from the good part of the graph.
+This buffer of low-degree vertices diminishes the effect of the high-degree ones.

 The above approach was introduced by Dyer, Flaxman, Frieze and Vigoda in \cite{dyer2006randomly} to establish rapid mixing of Glauber dynamics on the colourings of $\G(n,d/n)$, using path coupling.
-Further improvements on \cite{dyer2006randomly} that utilise path coupling build on this approach, including the work in \cite{EfthZamoCLT24} for the 2-spin model.
-The improvements obtained in this setting typically amount to introducing a better partition of the set of vertices, i.e., one that allows for tighter analysis.
+It turns out that there is more than one way someone can choose how to create the good-bad partitions.
+Further improvements on \cite{dyer2006randomly} typically amount to introducing a better partition of the set of vertices.
+The work in \cite{EfthZamoCLT24} exploits these ideas to establish mixing bounds for the 2-spin model.

-The authors in \cite{KuiKuiSpinGlass2024} follow a similar strategy, partitioning the vertex set to establish their mixing bound for the Viana-Bray model on $\G(n,d/n)$.
-However, rather than using path coupling, they utilise the stochastic localisation technique.
-Somehow, they combine the two different approaches to obtain their results.

-Here, we also follow a strategy that combines the partitioning of the set of vertices into good and bad parts with stochastic localisation.
-However, we obtain our results by introducing an entirely {\em different} block partition from that considered in \cite{KuiKuiSpinGlass2024}.
-The reason is not only because we use Gaussian couplings instead of $\{\pm 1\}$.
-We introduce a more elaborate partition that gives better rapid mixing bounds with respect to the inverse temperature $\beta$.